 - Fostering national or international amateur sports competition

 - The prevention of cruelty to children or animals

 Furthermore, 501(c)(3) nonprofits must organize themselves to promote their exempt purpose.
 They don’t issue stock or have shareholders.
 They don’t distribute profits to directors, officers, or other members of their organizations.
 And even when a 501c3 organization shuts down (or “dissolves”), it must distribute its assets in a way that furthers its tax-exempt purpose.
-For example, organizations like the Red Cross, churches, mosques, nonprofit animal shelters, and community colleges usually qualify for federal tax-exempt status so long as they exclusively serve one or more of the purposes recognized by the IRS in section 501(c)(3) of the tax code, and so long as they are organized to serve public (not private) interests.
+501(c)(3) charitable organizations must be organized, in other words, to serve public (not private) interests.

 Private Foundations (such as the Bill and Melinda Gates Foundation) are usually controlled by a small group of often related people, and they usually draw most of their support from one major source (such as a single corporation or a family).